AlexzanderFlores/WOKCommands/README.md

 client.login(process.env.TOKEN)
 ```

-# Creating a "Feature"
+# Creating a Feature

-"Features" are files that include code related to one specific feature of your bot.
+Features are files that include code related to one specific feature of your bot.
 These often will include event handlers and other utility functions that collectively make up a single feature.

 Here is a basic example that simply console logs each message sent: